broskobandi/c-string/README.md

 # c-string
 Dynamic string for C that aims to be type and memory safe.

+## Requirements
+For installation ensure cmake and git is installed.
+To use the macro wrappers supplied by the library, gcc or clang is required.
+Information regarding how to use the library without the macro wrappers can be found below.

 ## Installation
 Clone and cd into the repository:
 ```bash